All Saints Day

-In Western Christian theology, the day commemorates all those who have attained the beatific vision in heaven.
+In Western Christian theology, All Saints' Day commemorates all those who have attained the beatific vision in heaven.
 It is a national holiday in many historically Roman Catholic countries.
 In the Catholic Church and many Anglican churches, the next day specifically commemorates the departed faithful who have not yet been purified and reached heaven.

 Some Christians who celebrate All Saints' Day and All Souls' Day do so with the belief that there is a prayerful spiritual bond between those in purgatory (the 'Church Suffering'), those in heaven (the 'Church triumphant'), and the living (the 'Church militant').
 Other Christian traditions define, remember and respond to the saints in different ways; for example, in the Methodist Church, the word "saints" refers to all Christians and therefore, on All Saints' Day, the Church Universal, as well as the deceased members of a local congregation, are honored and remembered.